 3. You save cash for purchases instead of using debt

-The average US household with debt carried just under $16,000 in credit card debt in 2015.
+The average US household with debt carried about $17,000 in credit card debt in 2023.
 It’s relatively easy to get credit these days.

 If our budget is stretched and we can’t afford something, typically we’ll put it on a credit card, make an excuse as to why, then justify it by saying we’ll pay it off next month.
 The problem is “next month” never seems to happen, and thus begins the debt snowball.